ASCCP Continuing Medical Education (CME)

 - Supporting residency training in colposcopy and other skills related to anogenital and HPV-related diseases through a national online residents’ assessment program, and assistance with program curriculum development;

 - Facilitating colposcopy education via a mentorship training and assessment program; and, optimizing providers’ knowledge on the risks and benefits of the HPV vaccine and facilitating easily accessible information on the use of vaccine related interventions.

 CME Needs Assessment, Planning and Evaluation Processes

-The initial development of any CME program, whether a postgraduate course or enduring material, begins with the Accreditation and/or Program Committee(s) through the identification of performance and practice gaps or through the identification of new modalities to address previously identified gaps.
-Appointed Program Directors and/or Authors, working under the direction of the Accreditation and Program Committees, then identify appropriate needs and target audience(s) and develop the educational activity objectives, curriculum content, format of delivery, and evaluation methods using appropriate measurement tools.
-The appropriate committee chairpersons and staff ensure that the educational planning and evaluation of a particular program are handled according to the Society’s internal CME protocols and adhere to the ACCME’s 2010 Updated Criteria and Standards for Commercial Support.
-It is the Accreditation and Program Committees, working under the governance of the Board of Directors, who oversee the CME program.
+The initial development of any CME program, whether a postgraduate course or enduring material, begins with the Education Committee through the identification of performance and practice gaps, or through the identification of new modalities to address previously identified gaps.
+Appointed Program Directors, working under the direction of the Education Committee, identify appropriate needs and target audience(s), and develop the educational activity objectives, curriculum content, format of delivery, and evaluation methods..
+The appropriate committee chairpersons and staff ensure that the educational planning and evaluation of a particular program are handled according to the Society’s internal CME protocols, and adhere to the ACCME’s Accreditation Criteria and Standards for Commercial Support.
+It is the Education Committee, working under the governance of the Board of Directors, who oversee the CME program.
 CME administration is supervised and conducted by relevant Society staff in conjunction with the appropriate Committee chairpersons or Program Directors.